 2. Explore free or low-cost public benefits.
 Several websites can provide help in identifying and getting help with caregiving tasks.
 Check out the government’s eldercare locator.
 The National Council on Aging operates a benefits checklist service, and the National Association of Area Agencies on Aging has extensive information on caregiving help, plus an online locator to a local office in your area.

-3. Learn about Medicare and Medicaid.
+3. Learn about the new Medicare and Medicaid.
+A lot has changed.
 Think Medicare covers nursing-home stays?
-It does not?
+It does not.
 Medicaid does, but only people who have exhausted most of their assets qualify for Medicaid-paid nursing home benefits.
 What kind of Medicare coverage does your parent have?
 Do they also have a Medigap or Medicare Advantage policy?
 A drug plan?
 What are the co-pays, out-of-pocket limits, and other financial aspects of their insurance?
-Check out MetLife’s own primer on Medicare and Medicaid.
+Please be sure to do your research on Medicare and Medicaid.